logo elektroda

 In summary , the WBR3 Wi-Fi module is distinguished from other modules (WB3S, TYWE3S, CB3S, etc.) by the fact that it has the necessary programming signals brought out on pads available only on its bottom.
 This makes it necessary, firstly, to solder it off the board before changing the firmware and, secondly, to solder cables to it separately, of which there are also quite a few here.
 The requirement to solder it off the PCB is unlikely to be helped (because how else to get to the signals?
 Unless, of course, to remove the screen and get to the QFN?), but we managed to speed up the next stage considerably.
 Instead of soldering the wires, all we need to do is use our adapter.
 The matter is made all the easier by the fact that no bonding or cleaning of its pads is needed to desolder and solder the WBR3 in place, so the whole thing can happen quite quickly, as long as you have some basic experience of working with hot air.
 In this way, we have been able to significantly speed up the cloud release of WBR3-based IoT devices.

 Have you also encountered the WBR3 module?
-Or do you know of another similar situation where your own adaptor with pogo pins can speed up the operation?
+Or perhaps you are familiar with another similar situation where a proprietary adapter from pogo pins can speed up the work?

 About Author